StackVista/stackstate-docs/stackpacks/add-ons/health-forecast.md

 ### How to use the Health Forecast StackPack

-1. Install the Health Forecast StackPack from the StackState UI:
+1. Install the Health Forecast StackPack from the Rancher Observability UI:
    * Go to StackPacks &gt; Add-ons
    * Select **Health Forecast**
    * Click **INSTALL**